kirbycope/cucumber-typescript/README.md

 * [Fluent Interface](https://en.wikipedia.org/wiki/Fluent_interface) is an object-oriented API whose design relies extensively on method chaining.
   * PageObect.someFunction()
   * PageOject.someElement().click()
-* [Page Object Model](https://www.selenium.dev/documentation/en/guidelines_and_recommendations/page_object_models/) is a Design Pattern which has become popular in test automation for enhancing test maintenance and reducing code duplication. </br>
+* [Page Object Model](https://www.selenium.dev/documentation/en/guidelines_and_recommendations/page_object_models/) is a Design Pattern that has become popular in test automation for enhancing test maintenance and reducing code duplication. </br>
   * The "login" screen will have a "Login page object" that contains the selectors for elements on the page and functions that can be performed on that page.

 ## Getting Started